callstack/react-native-testing-library/website/docs/ScreenAPI.md

 Returns the rendered [composite root element](testing-env#host-and-composite-components).

 :::note
 This API has been previously named `container` for compatibility with [React Testing Library](https://testing-library.com/docs/react-testing-library/api#container-1).
-However, despite the same name, the actual behavior has been signficantly different, hence the name change to `UNSAFE_root`.
+However, despite the same name, the actual behavior has been significantly different; hence, we decided to change the name to `UNSAFE_root`.
 :::